Understanding Mirror Exposure Therapy for Body Image

 When might mirror exposure therapy NOT be the best fit?

 Although guided mirror exposure is a promising intervention, it may not always be appropriate.
 When there is a recommendation for weight restoration, such as for people with acute anorexia nervosa or atypical anorexia nervosa, it is advisable to consider mirror exposure only after weight has improved and is securely stabilized.
-Otherwise, mirror exposure may run the risk of normalizing an underweight state or be counterproductive because the body is expected to change with renourishment.
+Otherwise, mirror exposure may run the risk of normalizing an underweight state.
+Or it may be counterproductive because the body is expected to change with renourishment.
 When patients are experiencing symptoms of depression or have current or past self-harm behaviors, an experienced mirror exposure therapist will carefully assess whether this approach is appropriate, or best to be re-evaluated in the future.

 What do we need to learn next?